Back to top

 }

-7. Tutorial: Data Binding for JFace Viewer
+11. Exercise: Data binding for a JFace Viewer

 Create a new Eclipse RCP project "de.vogella.databinding.viewer" using the "RCP Application with a view" template.
 Add the databinding plug-ins as dependency to your plug-in project.